 The Board takes a proactive approach to risk management.
 The Board is responsible for ensuring that risks, and also opportunities, are identified on a timely basis and that the Company's objectives and activities are aligned with the risks and opportunities identified by the Board.
-In FY16 the Company established an Audit and Risk Management Committee to oversee this audit and risk management function of the Board.
-Following changes to the composition of the Board, the Audit and Risk Management Committee has been suspended and its functions carried out by the Board as a whole.
+The Audit and Risk Management Committee functions are carried out by the Board as a whole.